intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: The ID of gene microarray measurements

-Let us start with describing the overall complexity of the dataset by computing estimating a homogeneous \texttt{id} value.
-Using the \texttt{TWO-NN} model, we can compute:
+Let us start by describing the overall complexity of the dataset by estimating a homogeneous ID value.
+Using the TWO-NN model, we can compute:

-The estimates based on the \texttt{TWO-NN} model obtained with different methods are very similar.
-The results are also illustrated in Figure \ref{fig:linbay}, which shows the linear fit (left panel) and posterior distribution (right panel) for the \texttt{TWO-NN} model.
+The estimates based on the TWO-NN model obtained with different methods are very similar.
+The results are also illustrated in Figure\nobreakspace{}\ref{fig:linbay}, which shows the linear fit (left panel) and posterior distribution (right panel) for the TWO-NN model.
 According to these results, we conclude that the information contained in the \texttt{D = 2000} genes can be summarized with approximately ten variables.
-For example, the first ten eigenvalues computed from the spectral decomposition of the matrix \(\Lambda = X_{alon}^{'}X^{\:}_{alon}\) contribute to explain the 95.4\% of the total variance.
+For example, the first ten eigenvalues computed from the spectral decomposition of the matrix \(\Lambda = X_{Alon}^{'}X^{\:}_{Alon}\) contribute to explaining the 95.4\% of the total variance.

-Although the linear fit plot and the \texttt{TWO-NN} estimates do not raise any evident sign of concern, as a final check, we explore the evolution of the average distances between NN, reported in Figure \ref{fig:evo_alon}.
+Although the linear fit plot and the TWO-NN estimates do not raise any evident sign of concern, as a final check, we explore the evolution of the average distances between NN, reported in Figure\nobreakspace{}\ref{fig:evo_alon}.
 As expected, the plot does not highlight any abrupt change in the evolution of the ergodic means.
-However, it suggests that investigating the presence of multiple manifolds could be worthy.
-In fact, despite the evolution of most of the ergodic means being stationary, the heterogeneous starting points highlight some potential data inhomogeneities that should be deepen.
+However, it suggests that investigating the presence of multiple manifolds could be interesting.
+In fact, despite the evolution of most of the ergodic means being stationary, their heterogeneous levels highlight some potential data inhomogeneities that should be deepened.